totten/civix/UPGRADE.md

      This will generate `phpunit.xml.dist` and `tests/phpunit/bootstrap.php`, *and* it will create an example of using `CiviUnitTestCase`.
    * Note: Legacy tests executed this way may reset key variables (e.g. `CRM_Core_Config::singleton()`) extra times.
      However, the pool of existing extension tests is fairly small, so we don't expect this to have a big real-world impact.

-## Upgrade: Hook Stubs

-Sometimes new versions introduce new hook stubs.
-These generally are not mandatory.
-However, in civix documentation and online support, we will assume that they have been properly configured, so it's recommended that you update your extension's main PHP file.
-For example, if the main PHP file for the extension is "/var/www/extensions/org.example.myext/myext.php", the snippets mentioned below (adjusting `myext` to match your extension).

 ### Upgrade to v16.10+: hook_civicrm_postInstall